MidnightDreamerX17/skill20/Skills/SkillDetails/ChiFist.md

 Hagane Ken: If the character also has the Chi Mysticism skill, then they can spend two Chi Power Points in combination with a full defense action.
 This adds Chi Fist level to their Armor Class for as long as the full defense is maintained.

-Juurensha Ken: If the character also has the Chi Mysticism, then they can spend a Chi Power Point to do one additional attack in the round.
+Juurensha Ken: If the character also has the Chi Mysticism, then they can spend two Chi Power Points to do one additional attack in the round.

 Noushintou Ken: If the character also has the Chi Mysticism skill, then they can spend a Chi Power Point to add the stunning effect to an attack.
 This usage must be declared before rolling attack accuracy.